alexeysas/sdc-behavioral-cloning/writeup_template.md

 The result was terrible.
 Car hardly able to drive through the first simple turn and left the road..
 As this model was proved performer for the self-driving car - I realised that I need to seek issue somehwere else keeping model fixed.

+#### Data processing and augumentation

+So, obviously, I had to collect and pre-process training data in a right way to achive good results.
+I've tried different data pre-processing techniques such as:

+* Color space convertion
+* Noise reduction
+* Edge detection - to emphsize road borders.
+* Tried regions of interests using different forms and shapes.

+Finaly - I've realzied that the main issue of the model is that it is biased to the small angles and almost always left the road heading stright forward:

+So I've build the histogram to visualize the colelcted data:

+![alt text][image4]

+So, now it is clear that model is biased to to the zero angles.
+Also in the NVIDIA paper they mentioned that they had to add a lot of curved truns data as model is biased to the straight roads to make it works correctly.

+So, I've just tried simple solution: if np.abs(angle) < 0.1 I am not adding this data to the model.
+This worked as a charm - car was able to complete half of the road succsesfuly.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture